tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 - treasure:
 	- enough sugars to survive a couple months

-The mindless are doing something nefarious and not
+The mindless are doing something nefarious, atempting to provoke aggression

 # Nonsense Dump